top of page

 Am I not good enough?

-When we are in this cycle of negative thinking and low self-esteem we can often put additional pressure on ourselves to be better, and do better and in turn anxiety disorders increase.
+When we are in this cycle of negative digital overload, we can often put additional pressure on ourselves to be better, and do better and in turn, anxiety disorders increase.
 We may develop OCD tendencies while trying to seek perfection or begin to fear our environment due to feelings of inadequacy.
-This is why it's so important to take note of these changes in our moods and try and work out what is causing them.

 Do we even have boundaries anymore?

-Enhanced by the COVID lockdowns, remote working increased, which in some situations is bliss however for a generation already struggling with increased anxiety disorders, reducing their social time and making them more isolated is not going to help.
+Enhanced by the COVID lockdowns, remote working increased, which in some situations is bliss; however, for a generation already struggling with increased anxiety disorders, it reduces their social time and makes them more isolated.
 It's a comfort blanket, inside a comfort zone.

 If you are riddled with anxiety from the moment you wake up to the moment you close your eyes, it can feel like it surrounds you constantly.
 This journal is designed to help narrow down what areas of your regular day are playing into that anxiety.
 Because once you know what's causing it, you can do something about it!